VaibhavSontakke/Web-Calculator/README.md

 # Web-Calculator
-#  Develop simple calculator using HTML CSS and Javascript
+#  Developed simple calculator using HTML CSS and Javascript

 This calculator will help you to perform basic arithmetic Operations  addition, subtraction, multiplication and division.
 [Live demo](https://ksvaibhav.netlify.app/)

-## prerequisite:
+## Prerequisite:
 Basic understanding of HTML, CSS and javascript make easy to understand the logic of this calculator.

 ## Technologies used:
 * HTML(Structure Building)
 * CSS(Designing/Presentation)
-* JavaScript(Logic Implemetation
+* JavaScript(Logic Implemetation)